DUMMERSTON -- As the owner of a home that produces more power than it uses, Tom Bodett has a keen interest in energy issues.

 "We corresponded about this very issue, particularly how the siting of renewable energy generators -- solar, wind, biomass -- should interact with local town planning and zoning," Bodett said in an e-mail to the Reformer.
 "This was of some interest to me as our new town plan was being developed for Dummerston."

-Local input is part of the issue being examined by the commission, which was formed by order of Gov. Peter Shumlin on Oct.
-2. The group is supposed to survey best practices for siting electric-generation projects and report back to Shumlin by April 30.
+Local input is part of the issue being examined by the commission, which was formed by order of Gov.

 In a letter announcing Bodett's appointment, Vermont Department of Public Service Commissioner Elizabeth Miller noted a rising number of energy-generation applications as well as the state's plan to greatly increase its use of renewable energy.